Sacrament of Baptism

 Sacrament of Marriage

 Couples are asked to call the Parish Center at 725-8381 to set up an appointment at least twelve months prior to your proposed wedding date.
-Please contact our Pastoral Leader, Mary Krueger before making a commitment for your wedding reception location.
+Please contact our Pastoral Leader, Fr.
+Jude Egbuna, before making a commitment for your wedding reception location.

 Anointing of the Sick